Graphics card: Power demand

 As the processing power of graphics cards increased, so did their demand for electrical power.
 Current high-performance graphics cards tend to consume large amounts of power.
 For example, the thermal design power (TDP) for the GeForce Titan RTX is 280 watts.
 When tested with video games, the GeForce RTX 2080 Ti Founder's Edition averaged 300 watts of power consumption.
 While CPU and power supply manufacturers have recently aimed toward higher efficiency, power demands of graphics cards continued to rise, with the largest power consumption of any individual part in a computer.
 Although power supplies have also increased their power output, the bottleneck occurs in the PCI-Express connection, which is limited to supplying 75 watts.

 Modern graphics cards with a power consumption of over 75 watts usually include a combination of six-pin (75 W) or eight-pin (150 W) sockets that connect directly to the power supply.
 Providing adequate cooling becomes a challenge in such computers.
 Computers with multiple graphics cards may require power supplies over 750 watts.
 Heat extraction becomes a major design consideration for computers with two or more high-end graphics cards.

 As of the Nvidia GeForce RTX 30 series, Ampere architecture, a custom flashed RTX 3090 named "Hall of Fame" has been recorded to reach a peak power draw as high as 630 watts.
 A standard RTX 3090 can peak at up to 450 watts.
-The RTX 3080 can reach up to 350 watts, while a 3070 can reach a similar, if not slightly lower peak power draw.
-Ampere cards are the first cards to feature a pass through cooler design to dissipate as much heat as possible, especially with large power consumptions.
+The RTX 3080 can reach up to 350 watts, while a 3070 can reach a similar, if not slightly lower, peak power draw.
+Ampere cards of the Founders Edition variant feature a "dual axial flow through" cooler design, which includes fans above and below the card to dissipate as much heat as possible towards the rear of the computer case.
+A similar design was used by the Sapphire Radeon RX Vega 56 Pulse graphics card.